Maskeeded/mlsg-website-groupe2/README.md

 # mlsg-website-groupe2
-# By: Julian - Kevin - Enez - Sebastien
+# By: Julian - Kevin - Sebastien